vbotka/ansible-config-light/docs/source/guide.rst

 Synopsis
 ^^^^^^^^

 The variable *cl_handlers* is a dictionary of the handlers.
-Structure of the dictionary depends on the template that is used to create the file with the handlers.
+The Structure of the dictionary depends on the template that is used to create the file with the handlers.
 For example, the structure below can be used with the template *handlers-auto1.yml.j2*.

 Parameters
 ^^^^^^^^^^